Fidor-FZCO/CodeChallengueAWS/README.md

 1 - Use Cloudformation or Terraform to create single instance in AWS.

-2 - Use ansible to create above node as Docker Swarm node.
+2 - Use Ansible to create above node as Docker Swarm node.

 2 - Create docker-compose file (v3) which will run below applications as docker containers.